BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-Mobile-Standards.md

 ### 5. Passwords & Security
 Passwords, and any other secure login information, **must** be stored in the iOS Keychain or Android Keystore
+- Access tokens received from web services must also be stored in the keychain and not in UserDefaults.
 - If the Android device does not have a passcode/pin enabled, then encrypt the password data and store into the preferences.
 Only do this if the passcode/pin isn’t setup and thus Android keystore isn’t available.

 Android code should be protected with proguard.
 - Ensure code obfuscation is turned on.

+### 6. Handling User Sessions
+- When a user logs in to a web service and receives a OAuth access token, this access token **must** be stored within the platform keychain and not in UserDefaults.
+- Unless otherwise specified by the client, OAuth access tokens should be set with an expiry time of at least 1 month.
+- Whenever a token is expired or is no longer accepted by the web service, the mobile app **must** invalidate the token from the keychain and present the user with the login screen.
+- When a user chooses to logout of an app, this should be done by invalidating and deleting the locally stored access token and then optionally a call to the web service to invalidate any push device tokens.
+In the case where the call to invalidate push token on the web service fails due to an invalid token, the app **must not** display any authentication error to the user.